asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 The most important rule for organizing xUnit-style tests is to follow the [Arrange Act Assert pattern](http://c2.com/cgi/wiki?ArrangeActAssert).
 It is a simple pattern to follow, however I am surprised by how many tests I encounter that don't follow it.
 This is a common problem for developers new to unit testing.

 ### Arrange
 Arrange is the first code block of every unit test.
 It contains all of the input setup for the method under test.
 This includes setting up dependencies for the object under test and creating the data that gets passed as input parameters to the method under test.
 It also includes instantiating the object under test (which some developers mistakenly group in the **Act** section).
+The arrange section and the xUnit Setup method have an important relationship that we will discuss later in this article.

 ### Act
 The act section, the second block of every AAA-style unit test, is typically a single line.
 This is where the method under test gets called.
-The result, if there is one, is saved to assert against in the subsequent section.
+The result, if there is one, is saved in a local variable to assert against in the subsequent section.

 ### Assert
 The assert section, the third and last block of code, contains all of the assertions on the result from the method under test.
 This section can also include any mock object verification that has to happen after the method under test is called.